Beygs/shmeeter-server/README.md

   - for "User" (in "Users-Permissions" section), check "findone" and "me" checkboxes.
   - then, click "Save" button.
 - For "Public" role permissions:
-  - verify that for "Posts" there is no checked action checkbox.
-If so, un-check all.
+  - verify that for "Posts" there is no action checkbox checked, except for the "find" checkbox.
   - click "Save" button.

 ## Register